niek-sidn/hsm_workshop/Slide02.md

 ---------------------
 ## What an HSM is not
--   It does crypto and it does object storage (and user management), nothing more.
+-   It does crypto and it does object storage (and user management), "nothing" more.
 -   In general, an HSM is not a device that will hand over any secrets (Obvious exception: public parts aren't secret).\
     If you don't know a secret key, generally the HSM is not going to